sutrolabs/census-docs/destinations/amazon-ads-dsp-amc.md

 There are also several optional fields available.

 * **Currency Code** - This only applies to Off Amazon Purchase conversion definition type.
 This is the three letter currency code associated with the value of the event in [ISO-4217 format](https://en.wikipedia.org/wiki/ISO\_4217#List\_of\_ISO\_4217\_currency\_codes).
 If not provided, the currency setting on the conversion definition will be used.
 * **Data Processing Options** - Currently, the only accepted value is `LIMITED_DATA_USE` which will cause Amazon to ignore this event.
+Typically, you can leave this field unmapped.
 * **Units Sold** - This only applies to Off Amazon Purchase conversion definition type and represents the number of items purchased.
 If not provided on the conversion event, a default of 1 will be applied.
 * **Value** - This has two modes depending on the conversion definition type.
   * For Off Amazon Purchase, this represents a monetary value.
 Must be a minimum of 0 and must not exceed 2 decimal points.
 If not provided, the static value provided on the conversion definition will be used.
   * For any other type, this represents a non-monetary value based on a scale of your choosing.
 Can be negative and must not exceed 2 decimal points.
 If not provided, the static value provided on the conversion definition will be used.

-Census will send the Sync Key you specify as the unique identifier for your event sync to Amazon using the **Client Dedupe Id** property.
-This property has no function to Amazon other than giving them a way to ensure a single event is recorded multiple times.
+Census will send the Sync Key you specify as the unique identifier for your event sync to Amazon using the **Client Dedupe Id** property which allows Amazon to avoid capturing the same conversion event multiple times.
+In case of multiple events containing the same value, only the first will be kept.

 ### DSP Audiences